Openscapes/approach-guide/approach/tooling.md

 ### Slack

 We use Slack as a way to build community by hosting a space for people to connect with each other around Openscapes-relevant topics.
-Members include people who have participated in a Champions Program, Pathways to Open Science, or other Openscapes program.
+Members include people who have participated and mentored in a Champions Program, Pathways to Open Science, or other Openscapes programs.

 #### Channel definitions